mmohamed28/Clear2Fog/README.md

 * ```-o```: Empty output folder to save the simulated files
 * ```-v```: Visibility distance in metres, controlling fog density (lower values = denser fog)
 * ```--no_ocs```: A flag to disable the Optimal Candidate Selection module and run the baseline pipeline

 ---
-### Validation: The Waymo Open Dataset
-The pipeline's end-to-end functionality was validated on a scene from the Waymo Open Dataset using both camera and LiDAR data.
-The full output can be accessed here: COMING SOON

----
 ### Acknowledgments and Dependencies